Ismaël Bennacer: 2020–21 season

 Bennacer played 30 matches in all competitions, helping Milan to finish second in league table.

 2021–22 season

-Already a regular on Pioli's side, Bennacer form generated much praise from Italian pundits, showing dominating performance against the likes of Inter and Napoli.
+Already a regular on Stefano Pioli's side, Bennacer form generated much praise from Italian pundits, showing dominating performance against the likes of Inter and Napoli.

 On 23 October 2021, as Milan was drawing 2–2 against Bologna, Bennacer scored the third goal in an eventual 4–2 win.
 On 19 March 2022, Bennacer scored a screamer from outside the box against Cagliari, helping his team to win 1–0 and stay on the top of league table.
 For the first time in a single Serie A season, Bennacer has scored more than once.
-Bennacer won the league title with AC Milan on 22 May 2022 with a 0-3 win at U.S. Sassuolo Calcio.
+Bennacer won the league title with AC Milan on 22 May 2022 with a 0–3 win at U.S. Sassuolo Calcio.
 It was his first trophy with the club.

-2022-23 season
+2022–23 season

 On 12 January 2023, Bennacer extended his contract until 30 June 2027.
+Bennacer scored his first goal in the UEFA Champions League on 12 April 2023, scoring the only goal in a 1–0 win over Napoli in the first leg of the quarter finals.
+In May 2023, Bennacer sustained an injury to his right knee while in training and had a surgery, which forced him to miss the final five games of the season as well as ruled him out of the first half of the upcoming season.

+2023–24 season

+On 2 December 2023, Bennacer made his return to the pitch in a 3–1 home win against Frosinone, coming on as a substitute at the 79th minute of the game.

+Loan to Marseille

+On 3 February 2025, Bennacer was loaned to Ligue 1 club Marseille for the remainder of the season with an option to buy.

+Loan to Dinamo Zagreb

+On 5 September 2025, he moved to Croatia and joined SuperSport HNL club Dinamo Zagreb, on an initial one-year loan with the option to make the move permanent at the end of the 2025–26 season.